Research Incentive Grants enable Early Career Researchers to develop their independent research career.

 - Awards must be taken up and projects initiated within 12 months of the date of award.

-- Funds awarded by the Trust may be applied only to activities undertaken after the Grant has been formally notified to the applicant and accepted by both the applicant and their university.
+- Funds awarded by the Trust may only be applied to fund activities undertaken described in the proposal after the Grant has been formally notified to the applicant and accepted by both the applicant and their university.
 Retrospective applications are not considered.

 - Any dissemination activities supported by the grant must take place during the duration of the funding period.
 A grant cannot be extended to enable grantees to spend dissemination costs.